A Guide To Quantitative Polymerase Chain Reaction (qPCR)

 qPCR – also known as Real-Time Polymerase Chain Reaction – is currently the gold standard for detection and quantification of RNA in a small number of tissues.
 However, the technique itself depends on a range of factors; let’s take a look at some tips and tricks to increase your chances of success.

 This original piece was written in collaboration with The Addictive Brain, a science communication initiative.
-We are delighted to feature Chinmaya’s personal tips and tricks based on first-hand experience running PCR and qPCR reactions!
+We are delighted to feature Chinmaya’s personal tips and tricks based on first-hand experience running countless PCR and qPCR reactions!

-Basics of qPCR
+Basics of PCR and qPCR

 The Polymerase Chain Reaction (PCR) technique is a mainstay of molecular biology and is used in countless laboratories all around the world; qPCR is merely an extension of the original technique.
 But what exactly is PCR?

-Say you have on your hands a tiny amount of DNA (from a crime scene, for example) – valuable, but too little to work with.
+Say you have on your hands a tiny amount of genetic material (from a crime scene, for example) – valuable, but too little to work with.
 You may need to multiply this a few times so that quantitation can be done, and thankfully there’s an enzyme – known as a polymerase – built just for this purpose.
 DNA polymerase can synthesize complementary sequences of base pairs, effectively duplicating the target strand of DNA.

 You can ‘tell’ the polymerase enzyme which strand of DNA you want it to duplicate by giving it a starting point; a small fragment of DNA known as a primer.
 This useful as the sample is likely to contain many different DNA strands, so targeting the one of interest is important!

 The primer latches onto your target DNA strand and acts as a starting point for base pairs to form.
 This continues until the entire length of the target DNA strand is duplicated.
 The beauty of PCR is that this can be repeated, causing an exponential increase in the number of DNA strands with each replication.